-We're nearly halfway through the college football regular season and some teams are beginning to make the jump into the top tier while others are looking to avoid sliding further.
-Here's where each Big 12 team sits going into Week Six:
+We're entering the final stretch of the college football regular season and some teams are beginning to make the jump into the top tier while others are looking to avoid sliding further.
+Here's where each Big 12 team sits going into Week 10